-In order to maintain the correct balance between the antifreeze and the additives, you must maintain the recommended concentration of ELC.
+To maintain the correct balance between the antifreeze and the additives, you must maintain the recommended concentration of ELC.
 Lowering the proportion of antifreeze lowers the proportion of additive.
 This will lower the ability of the coolant to protect the system from pitting, from cavitation, from erosion, and from deposits.